College of Science and Health > Academics > Psychology > Research > IRB Information for Psychology Researchers

 Effective September 2016, the Psychology LRB is disbanded and all researchers should submit protocols directly to the DePaul IRB.
 Individual faculty (sponsors, advisors or research collaborators) are now responsible for reviewing all student proposals before IRB submission.

-Below is information from the DePaul IRB about this change:
+Below is information from the DePaul IRB about the changes associated with the end of the Psychology LRB:

 What was the purpose of the Local Review Board review process?
 The LRB process was meant to function as a scientific review process that focused on the design and field-specific methodology of the research to ensure that the protocol adhered to field-specific norms and ethics, and would result in valid scientific results.
 The IRB relied upon the LRB in this capacity as the experts in their respective fields, to strengthen the design of the research before the IRB evaluated the research for human subject-related concerns.